Todd Snider: Film

 Snider met the filmmaking brothers Brad and Todd Barnes in 2003 when they made a promotional film for his live album Todd Snider Live: Near Truths And Hotel Rooms.
 During a break in the making of Tension: On the Road With Todd Snider, Snider composed and performed a short instrumental piece for the Barnes brothers’ comedic short, Long Road Home, released that same year.
 He also composed the music for their 2010 film, The Locksmith.
-Snider also has starred in two "mockumentaries" directed by brothers.
+Snider also starred in two "mockumentaries" directed by brothers.
 The first was 2009's Peace Queer: The Movie.
 The 42-minute film allegedly offering proof that peace queers had kidnapped Snider and made him write the anti-war protest songs that appeared on his Peace Queer EP.
 He also starred in the Barnes brothers’ 2013 feature-length, stoner musical mockumentary, East Nashville Tonight, alongside Elizabeth Cook.

 In 1997, Snider performed a cover of Steve Goodman’s "This Hotel Room" at a tribute concert in Goodman's honor at the Medinah Temple in Chicago.
 The concert was filmed, and a decade later, a DVD documenting the concert, Larger Than Life: A Celebration of Steve Goodman and His Music, was released on November 6, 2007.
-In addition to Snider's performance, the DVD includes performances by John Prine, Arlo Guthrie, Emmylou Harris, Jackson Browne, Lyle Lovett, Iris Dement, and Goodman himself.
+In addition to Snider's performance, the DVD includes performances by John Prine, Arlo Guthrie, Emmylou Harris, Jackson Browne, Lyle Lovett, Iris DeMent, and Goodman himself.

 Snider starred along with his Hard Working Americans bandmates in The First Waltz, director Justin Kreutzmann's documentary that captures the formation of Hard Working Americans and their first performances together in late 2013.
-The film was released by Melvin Records on October 28, 2014 as part of a two-disc set (CD/DVD).
+The film was released by Melvin Records on October 28, 2014, as part of a two-disc set (CD/DVD).
 In 2020, the film Hard Luck Love Song, which is based on Snider's song, "Just Like Old Times" and includes the song in the film, made a limited release.
 Then in 2021, the film was picked up by Roadside Attractions for wider distribution with a release date of October 15, 2021.